Q: It’s high time I install an automatic garage door opener. I have a two-car garage with a metal door in hinged sections. How do I get started?

 To connect the opener to the door, attach the door bracket to the door with the bolts provided.
 The door bracket is located on the door’s center support, about even with the height of the door’s top rollers.
 Attach the “L” arm to the door bracket and the straight arm to the carriage.
 (The carriage moves along the bottom of the rail to pull the door open or push it closed.)
 Both arms are held in place with a bolt and a cotter pin.

 Attach the electric sensor eyes about 6 inches above the floor on both sides of the door.
 Run the wires from the sending eye to the receiving eye, then to the motor unit.
 From the motor unit, run the wires to the wall control.
 Fasten the wires to the wall with staples, but don’t pierce them.

 Different openers have different methods of controlling the movement distance and force of the door.
 Some openers control the distance of travel with limit switches on the rail.
-If you have this type, mount the upper limit switch about 12 inches from the motor unit, and mount the front limit switch about 1-inch back from front of the carriage.
+If you have this type, mount the upper limit switch about 12 inches from the motor unit, and mount the front limit switch about 1 inch back from the front of the carriage.

 Other openers have dials on the back used for adjustment.
 To control the force, openers have either a clutch adjusting knob or dials on the unit.
 Set the force so that it’s just enough to move the door.